xin0415/codecheckapp/README.md

 There are 5 steps to extract students' code from zip file:

-Extract submissions
+1.Extract submissions

-rename student submissions
+2.rename student submissions

-Unzip student submissions
+3.Unzip student submissions

-Extract Source Code
+4.Extract Source Code

-Code check
+5.Code check

 This app is GUI design and ensure that every button works properly